Foreign exchange orders for business

 4 minute read

-In practical terms, FX orders consist of a series of instructions that stipulate to an FX dealer how (and often when) you would like to purchase a foreign currency.
+An FX order is essentially a set of instructions given to an FX dealer that dictates how (and often, when) you want to purchase currency.

-Most FX orders are ideal if there is no urgent need for you to make a payment.
-There are three types of orders that we offer: limit orders, stop loss orders, and OCO orders.
+Most FX orders are ideal if you need to make a payment with no immediate urgency.
+We offer three types of orders: limit orders, stop loss orders, and OCO orders.

 What is a limit order?